 2. Svetitskhoveli Cathedral

-The second-largest church in Georgia after Sameba in Tbilisi, Svetitskhoveli sits at the heart of Old Mtskheta and is even more historically significant than Jvari.
+The second-largest church in Georgia by volume after Sameba in Tbilisi, Svetitskhoveli sits at the heart of Old Mtskheta and is even more historically significant than Jvari.
 This is the ‘First Georgian Church’, erected on a spot chosen by Saint Nino herself.
-It houses dozens of precious relics, including (what is believed to be) Christ’s Mantle, a 4th century baptisimal font, and a piece of cedar wood salvaged from the original structure.
+It houses dozens of precious relics, including (what is believed to be) Christ’s Mantle, a 4th century baptismal font, and a piece of cedar wood salvaged from the original structure.

 Svetitskhoveli translates to ‘Church of the Living Pillar’.
 The scene of a cedar column being lifted into heaven is an image you’ll see on icons all around Georgia – and the place where the tree sprung from the earth is located right in the centre of the cathedral.
 I’ll leave the rest of the story for you to hear while you’re there.

 Also look out for the zodiac frescoes on the cathedral’s eastern wall, and the many elaborate graves underfoot.
 Many of Georgia’s most important monarchs are buried here, including King Vakhtang Gorgasali, the founder of Tbilisi.

 Note that there are currently repair works going on at Svetitskhoveli so part of the front facade is covered by scaffolding.
 Entry is still permitted via a side door.